Self-playing Adversarial Language Game Enhances LLM Reasoning: Experiments

 \subsection{Experimental Setups}

 \paragraph{Training Data Preparation} The training data preparation consists of the following three parts.
-More data collection details are in Appendix~\ref{sec:data-collection-appendix}. \begin{itemize}[leftmargin=14pt] \item \textit{Target Words: } We aim to play the adversarial game with an extensive range of target words, so that diverse topics of natural language can be discussed during the self-play processes, which enhances LLMs' performance with rich generalization ability.
-Therefore, we collect the 50K most frequently used words from the Corpus of Contemporary American (CoCA)~\citep{davies_coca_2019} as the self-play target word set $\gV_\text{target}$.
-The stop words defined in NLTK~\citep{bird2006nltk}, which are commonly used words with insignificant practical meaning, are filtered out of the target word set. \item \textit{Imitation Learning Data: } To collect the imitation learning data for enabling the instruction-following ability of open-source LLMs, we use the same self-play algorithm~\ref{alg:self-play-data-collection} via the GPT-4~\citep{openai2022gpt4} API and play Adversarial Taboo with one episode per word.
+More data collection details are in Appendix~\ref{sec:data-collection-appendix}. \begin{itemize}[leftmargin=14pt] \item \textit{Target Words: } We aim to play the adversarial game with an extensive range of target words so that diverse topics can be discussed during the self-play processes, which helps maintain the generalization ability of LLMs.
+Hence, we collect the 50K most frequently used words from the Corpus of Contemporary American (CoCA)~\citep{davies_coca_2019} as the target word list $\gV_\text{target}$.
+Besides, stop words defined in NLTK~\citep{bird2006nltk}, which are commonly used with insignificant semantic meaning, are filtered out of $\gV_\text{target}$. \item \textit{Imitation Learning Data: } To enable the instruction-following ability of open-source LLMs on game rules, we use the same data collection process in Algorithm~\ref{alg:self-play-data-collection} via the GPT-4~\citep{openai2022gpt4} API and play the Taboo game one episode per target word.
 The attacker and defender prompts are in Appendix~\ref{sec:GPT-data-collection}.
-Due to the resource limitation, we only collect the GPT-4 self-plays with the top 30K words from $\gV_\text{target}$.
-The results are collected as $\gT_\text{im}$ for \eqref{eq:obj-imitation-learning}. \item \textit{Supervised Funetuning (SFT) Data: } We also prepare general query-response SFT data to avoid LLMs from being over-fitted on the adversarial game.
+Due to the resource limitation, we only collect the GPT-4 self-play samples with the top 30K words from $\gV_\text{target}$.
+The maximum interaction turn is randomly selected in the range $[3, 8]$.
+The results are collected as $\gT_\text{im}$ for the imitation learning. \item \textit{Supervised Funetuning (SFT) Data: } We also prepare general query-response SFT data to prevent LLMs from being over-fitted on the adversarial game.
 We use Alpaca~\citep{alpaca} as the SFT set, which contains 52K instruction-following data from GPT-3~\citep{brown2020language}. \end{itemize}